be_ixf;ym_202510 d_07; ct_150

 THE IMPORTANCE OF DEAL SELECTION

-• They have both breadth and depth of presence.
-The concept of “boots on the ground” matters in making these types of investments, as they must be rigorously and comprehensively researched and analyzed – both before and after investment
+• Breadth and depth of presence.
+The concept of “boots on the ground” matters in making these types of investments, as they must be rigorously and comprehensively researched and analyzed – both before and after investment.

-• They have reach, contacts, and a reputation for getting deals done – so they are often first choice and see every deal that comes up
+• Reach, contacts, and a reputation for getting deals done, so they are often first choice and see almost every deal that comes to market.

-• They have the ability to work with a borrower across the entirety of their lending needs.
-The ability to underwrite 1st and 2nd lien loans, as well as unitranche loans, is a competitive advantage
+• The ability to work with a borrower across the entirety of their lending needs.
+The ability to underwrite first and second lien loans, as well as unitranche loans, may provide a competitive advantage.

-• They have long track records and work with the same companies multiple times.
-Companies are four times more likely to work with a lender they have an established relationship with.
-For lenders, skewing new originations towards companies they know well and that have an established borrowing record can mean higher-quality deals
+• Generally have long track records and work with the same companies in repeated transactions.
+For lenders, skewing new originations towards companies they know well and that have an established borrowing record can mean higher quality deals.

 WHY THE DEAL STRUCTURE MATTERS